jorzel/hashnode/cmeflhz1r000202kycwebaysu.md

 Egocentric bias stems from what psychologists call the "first-person delusion" — our natural tendency to view the world primarily through our own experiences.
 We have direct, vivid access to our own thoughts and efforts, but only indirect access to others'.

 This creates the "better than average" effect.
 When researchers ask married couples what percentage of household chores they handle, the numbers routinely add up to more than 100%.
-Each spouse vividly remembers their work while others' efforts fade into the background noise.
+Each spouse vividly remembers their work, while others' efforts fade into the background noise.

-Adam Grant shares workplace examples in "Originals": 94% of college professors believe their work is above average, and 32% of engineers in one company thought they were top 5% performers.
+[Adam Grant shares workplace examples in "Originals"](https://www.amazon.com/Originals-How-Non-Conformists-Move-World/dp/014312885X/): 94% of college professors believe their work is above average, and 32% of engineers in one company thought they were top 5% performers.
 This isn't ego — it's the fundamental asymmetry of human perspective.

 In our day-to-day work, this shows up as: